Hexworks/the-cogitator/_posts/2018-04-25-going-beyond-android-kotlin-on-the-frontend.md

 ## Project Setup

 > The source code for this article can be found in [this](https://github.com/AppCraft-Projects/kotlin-in-browser-example) repository.
+It is a simplified version of the code found [here](https://github.com/czyzby/kotlin-multiplatform-example).

 We'll be using [Gradle](https://gradle.org/) for building the project.
 There are other build tools out there but Gradle has the best support for Kotlin.